LBPD Additional Resources

 Braille Transcription

 A Braille printer is available for patron use at the public access workstations.
-This is not a commercial-grade printer and is not meant to handle large amounts of material: Patrons are limited to 20 pages of printing.
+This is not a commercial-grade printer and is not intended to handle high-volume printing.
+Patrons are limited to 20 pages of printing.
 Patrons should contact a Brailling service if larger amounts are needed.
-A complete list of Braille transcription services can be found in NLS's reference section.
+A complete list of Braille transcription services is available in NFB's reference section.

 The library uses a local father-and-son business located in Abingdon, MD: